 Table tennis is 90% mental, so having lots of repetition in your practices helps your game’s physical movement and mental aspects.
 Drills can make you a better player in multiple areas depending on the style of drill you practice.

 Timo Boll is a three-time Olympic table tennis player from Germany.
 In this video, he teaches you how to play safer by using footwork and practice drills that will help keep your focus on the ball instead of getting caught up in competition adrenaline.
 He provides insight into the world of table tennis by explaining different strategies and techniques.

 If that training has been correct and you have created good habits during your drill practice – such as having a wide stance for backhand returns and doing 5 consistent forehand topspin in a row – then you will play out those good habits in matches better than if you had practiced with incorrect technique.

 10 Different training sessions with table tennis drills

 I’ve developed a table tennis training session outlining several drills and how long to perform each drill.
 The training session is designed for those of you who can only sneak in an hour of training here and there.
 These are the best human-assisted and robot table tennis drills available.

-I will discuss these drills in detail down below:
+I will discuss these table tennis drills in detail below: